-The Great American PitchFest is held on Sunday, featuring approximately 100 production companies, agents, managers, and other industry professionals seeking material to option, and writers to hire, manage, and represent.
-Find the connections you need and develop the skills for your screenwriting career to move forward during this life changing weekend.
+The Great American PitchFest is a two day event, featuring a pitch bootcamp on day one, and a screenwriting master class followed by a pitch session, with approximately 100 production companies, agents, managers, and other industry professionals seeking material to option, and writers to hire, manage, and represent on day two.
+Find the connections you need and develop the skills for your screenwriting career to move forward during this life changing event!

-Sunday, May 22 – a full day of pitch meetings for writers with Agents, Managers, Production Companies, Investors, Distributors, & other industry professionals, as well as our Executive Luncheon, and the Sweet Taste of Success Cocktail Party.
+A full afternoon of pitch meetings for writers with Agents, Managers, Production Companies, Investors, Distributors, & other industry professionals, as well as our Executive Luncheon, and the Sweet Taste of Success Cocktail Party.

 Why Should I Attend?

 - Had scripts optioned